Skip to content

 » READ MORE: America’s choice: Do voters want to live in reality, or a dangerous dream world? | Will Bunch

 I’m old enough to remember when dropping an S-bomb about your opponent was a career-ending move, not 17th-paragraph material as the Trump era marches backward.
-But we need to be talking about Trump’s vulgarity not only as a symptom of a disordered mind that might be passed the nuclear football, but because the indiscreet S-word and the shower-room “humor” are really all about the F-word: fascism.
+But we need to be talking about Trump’s vulgarity not only as a symptom of a disordered mind that might be passed the nuclear football but because the indiscreet S-word and the shower room “humor” are really all about the F-word: fascism.

-“The purpose of this is not only to model misogyny,” Ruth Ben-Ghiat, the New York University historian and leading authority on dictators, posted Saturday about Trump’s attack on Harris.
+“The purpose of this is not only to model misogyny,” Ruth Ben-Ghiat, a New York University historian and leading authority on dictators, posted Saturday about Trump’s attack on Harris.
 “It is to remove any inhibitions among MAGA thugs about feeling scorn and contempt and hatred and will to harm a sitting [U.S. vice president].”

 In a town that once smelled like its famed Rolling Rock brewery, the whole Trump rally reeked of fascism, including the Arnold Palmer riff.
 Especially the Arnold Palmer riff.
-The sexism and the almost desperate yearning for undiluted manhood constantly crept into his language — “we’re going to drill so deeply,” he bragged in a pro-fracking rant — and surely reassured those dude-bro fans fearing a loss of traditional patriarchy.
+The sexism and the almost desperate yearning for undiluted manhood constantly crept into his language — “We’re going to drill so deeply,” he bragged in a pro-fracking rant — and surely reassured those dude-bro fans fearing a loss of traditional patriarchy.
 But the would-be 47th president also wants you to know he can get away with and say anything, creating an aura of utter disbelief.
 The unreality of Trump’s crude nihilism is also the secret sauce that creates a dream world where he can one day arrest his political enemies and build his deportation gulags.

 Trump’s vision for America is diabolical, and yet evil has never felt so banal as it did under the brilliant blue October sunshine lighting up Western Pennsylvania, where true believers hung out before the rally in a tent city of T-shirt hawkers with a vibe that felt more Renaissance fair than the looming dark ages, bathed in the incongruous aroma of Jamaican jerk chicken.

-In just three months, Trump’s survival of the assassination attempt in Butler, Pa. — some 60 miles north of here — that wounded the ex-president’s ear and killed a spectator has become their American Fatima, enshrined on T-shirts, giant flags and even reenacted by a character in a Trump mask along with the constant mantra of “fight, fight, fight.”
+In just three months, Trump’s survival of the assassination attempt in Butler, Pa. — some 60 miles north of here — that wounded the ex-president’s ear and killed a spectator has become their American Fátima, enshrined on T-shirts, giant flags, and even reenacted by a character in a Trump mask along with the constant mantra of “fight, fight, fight.”
 The notion that God saved Trump to reign over America doesn’t seem far-fetched for a crowd that literally wears its Christianity on its sleeve — like the T-shirt proclaiming “Jesus Is My Savior” along with a pro-Trump message and a cross over an American flag.
 Never mind the other T-shirts for sale depicting the guillotine beheading of a “2nd Amendment Traitor.”

 Let alone the penis joke.

-“It’s going to be a landslide, just like it was in 2020 — Trump, all the way, baby,” said Carol Moore, a former Pittsburgher who retired to Naples, Fla., but came north fleeing Hurricane Milton.
+“It’s going to be a landslide, just like it was in 2020 — Trump all the way, baby,” said Carol Moore, a former Pittsburgher who retired to Naples, Fla., but came north fleeing Hurricane Milton.
 She is convinced President Joe Biden didn’t really win four years ago and insists that “Arizona just decertified their election.”
 (It hasn’t.)
-She also echoed Trump and elected officials that these unfounded voter-fraud allegations must be overcome with huge turnout.
+She also echoed Trump and elected officials that these unfounded voter fraud allegations must be overcome with huge turnout.
 “We’re working hard to make it too big to rig — that’s what you need to do because these guys cheat so much that you have to overwhelm it.”
-She scoffed at the notion of Trump as dictator but then said some of his rivals should be jailed like former FBI chief James Comey — “he created the Russia-Russia-Russia hoax, he’s going to have to pay.”
+She scoffed at the notion of Trump as dictator, but then said some of his rivals should be jailed, like former FBI chief James Comey — “He created the Russia-Russia-Russia hoax, he’s going to have to pay.”

 Moore told me she gets all her news from Elon Musk’s X, formerly Twitter — a habit she shared with many of the attendees.
-They were all kinds — a 43-year-old Californian calling himself, Penny2X, his X handle, who packed up and came to Pennsylvania like his idol Musk, to a gray-bearded Poconos man named Kyle Toffey who was at his eighth Trump rally this cycle and who told me that it was actually Biden and Harris “who have authorized the use of the military against the American people if things don’t go their way.”
+They were all kinds — a 43-year-old Californian calling himself Penny2X, his X handle, who packed up and came to Pennsylvania like his idol Musk, to a gray-bearded Poconos man named Kyle Toffey who was at his eighth Trump rally this cycle, and who told me that it was actually Biden and Harris “who have authorized the use of the military against the American people if things don’t go their way.”
 (They haven’t.)
 The common bond is news sources — Toffey gets some of his information from radio’s discredited Alex Jones — that are overrun by disinformation.

 But the existential crisis facing American democracy is that the disinformation is amplified by politicians who ought to know better.
 Both Trump and a surrogate, Pennsylvania GOP Rep. Dan Meuser, repeated from the podium an AI-enhanced lie that Harris had told Wisconsin hecklers that “you’re at the wrong rally” as a response to a cry of “Jesus is Lord.”
 (It wasn’t.)
 But then Trump’s monologue was larded with too many lies to keep track, from a false claim that a “2,000% increase” in Haitian migrants to nearby Charleroi has ruined the community — debunked by local Republicans — to his insistence that he really won in 2020, refueling the delusions of his followers.
 About the only truth that fell on Latrobe was Trump calling Palmer “all man” — the kind Trump himself will never be.

-This delusional, disinformed bubble is what gives oxygen to the toxic mixture that is Trumpism and his real “closing argument” that came late in the rally after serving up spiked Arnold Palmer: that immigrants coming to America mostly for a better life are instead murderers or rapists or patients from mental institutions, who will “look at you and cut your throat.”
-The numbed crowd sprung to life for this unvarnished xenophobia, and a video of the worst cherry-picked criminal immigrants (from a group with lower crime rates than native-born Americans) in an update of Orwell’s Two Minutes Hate.
+This delusional, disinformed bubble is what gives oxygen to the toxic mixture that is Trumpism, and his real “closing argument” that came late in the rally after serving up spiked Arnold Palmer: that immigrants coming to America mostly for a better life are instead murderers or rapists or patients from mental institutions, who will “look at you and cut your throat.”
+The numbed crowd sprung to life for this unvarnished xenophobia and a video of the worst cherry-picked criminal immigrants (from a group with lower crime rates than native-born Americans) in an update of Orwell’s Two Minutes Hate.

 This is the prequel to a kind of American nightmare that most of us can’t imagine, and that seems to be the problem.
 We are running out of days to write the headlines and clang the pots and pans about the biggest story of our time — a 50-50 dice roll on the end of true democracy — and we may spend decades asking ourselves why we didn’t.
 Because do you know who did understand this?
 Arnold Palmer.
 His daughter confided in 2018 that the golfer grew to despise Trump because “he was appalled by Trump’s lack of civility and what he began to see as Trump’s lack of character.”

 That wasn’t the final irony of a bizarre day here.
 As nightfall finally descended, Trump jerked awkwardly on stage to the disco of the Village People’s “YMCA,” which seemed to bring it all full circle.
-I was sort of glad Arnold Palmer wasn’t here to see this.
+I was sort of glad Palmer wasn’t here to see this.

 » READ MORE: SIGN UP: The Will Bunch Newsletter